 - Oppositional Behaviour

 - Social Anxiety or social withdrawal

 - Blended family issues

 - Internet addiction, and other addictions

 - Low self esteem, difficulties with body image

 - Obsessive Compulsive Disorder

-The following psychologists work with teenagers, and many of them have previously worked in Child and Adolescent Mental Health Services (CAMHS).
+The following psychologists provide adolescent psychology, and many of them have previously worked in Child and Adolescent Mental Health Services (CAMHS).